md-safiulsadik/academic-materials/README.md

 - **Next Steps:** Continue updating with new trimesters, advanced projects, and deeper lab experiments.
 - **Feedback:** Suggestions and collaboration are welcome!
 - **License:** [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+**Note:** This README is based on a partial file/folder listing.
+[See more in the repository.](https://github.com/md-safiulsadik/academic-materials)